 Addiction Treatment for Designer Drugs

+What are the addiction treatment services for new designer drugs?
+The majority of non-psychiatric symptoms are self-limited and resolve with supportive treatment over a few days.
+Psychological side effects such as agitation, paranoia, and anxiety are managed with monitored observation.
 Severely intoxicated patients may require pulse oximetry, continuous cardiac monitoring, and frequent neurologic checks.
-Withdrawal symptoms of designer drugs are not usually severe or life-threatening and are typically limited to irritability and nausea.
+However, some users refuse to seek help due to privacy issues.
+Furthermore, withdrawal symptoms of designer drugs are not usually severe or life-threatening and are typically limited to irritability and nausea.
 Supportive care with antiemetics and intravenous fluids may be all that is needed.
-Healthcare personnel at addiction treatment facilities are able to manage more severe symptoms, such as agitation and seizures, with medications.
-Some psychoses due to new psychoactive substances may require prolonged inpatient rehab and behavioral therapy, especially in patients with co-occurring psychiatric disorders.
+Healthcare personnel at addiction treatment facilities can manage more severe symptoms, such as agitation and seizures, with medications while keeping the patient’s privacy.

 Hope Without Commitment

 Find the best treatment options.
 Call our free and confidential helpline

 Most private insurances acceptedMarketing fee may apply